fromtimeimportsleep/Sem4/README.md

 Summary of what happened (topics covered) in classes this week could go here

-## Tuesday

-- **CS 208** - Alarm Problem Using Horn Clauses, intro to DPLL Algo for checking satisfiability
-- **CS 218** - Evaluating a polynomial at d points using divide and conquer, complex roots of unity (main idea of FFT)
-- **CS 219** - swtch() function and its assembly code, xv6 code for the whole of context switching, allocproc() to create new processes using fork()

 ## Wednesday

 - **CS 217** - Geometric interpretation of Lasso and Ridge Regression, sparse solution, Naive Bayes, Intro to Logistic Regression